wzljerry/wzljerry.github.io/README.md

 5. ***Wang Z***,  Hu Q et al. A novel attack against federated learning.
 Submitted to **USENIX Security ‘24**.
 6. ***Wang Z***, Hu Q. A Robust federated learning algorithm.
 Will be submitted to **S&P '24**.

+### Supervised Student

+The students below are all from the CS department at Purdue University.

+## Undergraduates
+Garrett Sanders (Graduated in May 2022)
+Minh Khuat (Graduated in May 2022)
+Samuel Sibhatu
+Richard Ekwenibe

+## Master Students
+Arushi Pandit
+Akshita Gupta

 ### Contact Information:

 Department of Computer Science, Purdue University, IN, USA